MauricioIdrigotti/MauricioIdrigotti/README.md

 ## Hello!
 I'm Maurício Idrigotti and I'm looking to specialize in programming!

-- 🙋‍♂️ I currently work as a trainee in Java.
+- 🙋‍♂️ I currently work as a trainee in DevOps.
-- 📖 Learning Java, Spring, HTML5, CSS3 and some other languages and frameworks.
+- 📖 Learning Java, Python, JavaScript and some other languages and frameworks.
 - ☁️ Also focusing on studies involving cloud, specifically Google Cloud
 - 👨‍🎓 I finished my faculty in Systems Analysis and Development and now I'm looking for programming experience.